-

 Work shoes for every day

 This tea is ideal for regular consumption, especially as an accompaniment to work or study.
-It is a cake that will not sit on the shelf for long, due to the fact that it will be regularly consumed while performing some tasks.
-Its clear profile and good value for money make it a reliable choice for everyday tea drinking when you just need a good, functional shu pu-erh.
+It's a cake that won't sit on the shelf for long, as it will be regularly consumed while working.
+Its clear profile and good price-quality ratio make it a reliable choice for everyday tea drinking when you simply need a good, functional shu pu-erh.

 Brewing recommendations